RCBI Machinist Technology/CNC Program

 The program is available to high school seniors and high school graduates, dislocated workers, welfare-to-work participants, employed individuals, participants in state or privately funded education or training programs, and employers who are expanding the technical capabilities of their current workforce.

 RCBI programs are not open enrollment programs, and have admission and candidacy requirements in addition to community college admission guidelines.
 Each applicant must submit high school transcripts or G.E.D. records.
 We also assess each applicant’s math skills and require an interview with our staff members.
-Learn more about our requirements on the “Apply” page, linked below.
+Learn more about our requirements on the “Apply” page, linked above.